Galactic001/leetcode/README.md

 A collection of my solutions to LeetCode algorithmic problems.
 The main goal of this repository is to track my progress in data structures and algorithms (DSA) and to serve as a reference for common patterns.
 This is just a side hobby I do when I am not developing Games.

+## 📂 Repository Structure

+The solutions are organized by problem number ranges (batches of 100) to keep the repository clean as the number of solutions grows.

 ```text
 .
 ├── 00-99